esadakman/fs-reactjs-blog-app/README.md

 ## Objective

+- Project aims to create a Full Stack blog app project .
 - This is the frontend side of my blog app project.
 - I used django for backend.
   ##### You can see the backend side of this project from [here](https://github.com/esadakman/fs-blog-app-django-drf) 👈